If you’re as obsessed with the gym as we are, you’re no doubt excited to be returning.

 Your time away from fitness has most likely involved a lot of sitting, which can cause weakness in your posterior chain.
 These muscles are important for basic everyday movement, as well as keeping your spine straight and proud while sitting at your desk.

-Look to incorporate exercises to improve posture, develop core strength and activate those glutes and hammies.
+Consider incorporating exercises to improve posture, develop core strength and activate those glutes and hammies.

 Exercises like squats, lunges, bridge and core work are awesome to get back into the swing of it and build up those work from home areas.